Skip to content

 Introduction

 Good Manufacturing Practices (GMP) are the foundation of pharmaceutical manufacturing, ensuring the production of safe, high-quality, and compliant products.
 A Quality Management System (QMS) plays a pivotal role in meeting GMP requirements by establishing standardized procedures and continuous improvement processes.
 To further strengthen GMP compliance, integrating risk management into the QMS is essential.
 This integration allows organizations to proactively identify, assess, and mitigate risks, ensuring operational efficiency, regulatory adherence, and patient safety.
-This article explores strategies for integrating risk management with GMP QMS and
+This article explores strategies for integrating risk management with GMP QMS and the benefits of this approach.

 The Importance of Risk Management in GMP QMS